wolfyreload/OpenChords/OpenChords/Manual/help.md

 ![](media/SongDisplay.png)

->	**Note:** Song elements are read from left to right to use screen size more efficiently
+>	**Note:** Song elements are read from left to right if you using **horisontal screen orientation** otherwize the song elements will be from top to bottom

 >	**Tip1**: You can use the "spacebar" key to move to the next page